 Selling a Fire Damaged House?

 This guide is intended to help UK property owners requiring assistance with the sale of a fire damaged house, flat or commercial premises.
-In most cases the owners of a fire damaged property are looking for the quickest way to sell without hassle.
-Find out about your options and why an auction sale can often be the best way to achieve a fair price for a fire damaged property with the minimum of fuss.
+In most cases the owners of a fire damaged property are looking for the quickest sale without hassle.

 Selling a fire damaged house – a guide for property owners.
 When a property owner has to deal with the task of managing a property affected by fire damage, they will have two options: 1) repair the property or 2) sell the fire damaged property as is.
 The decision of which route to take will depend on the extent of the fire damage, the prospect of a successful insurance claim and the time and resources available to the property owner.